Music Festivals You Don't Want to Miss

 - Newest IT couple Kendall Jenner & ASAP Rocky as well as Selena Gomez & The Weeknd showing some PDA in the Coachella VIP section (ooh la la!)

 Couldn't make it to Coachella?
-Here are some more music festivals coming up that YOU could be at soon by saving as little as $1 dollar a day.
+Here are some more music festivals coming up that YOU don't want to miss.

 Bonaroo: June 8th-11th 2017

 In the heart of the midwest lies one of Manchester, Tennessee's best kept secrets.
 Bonaroo is a summer extravaganza that salutes the 1969 Woodstock Music & Art Fair.
 The festival features craftsmen and artisans selling unique products, food and drink vendors, a comedy tent, silent disco, and cinema tent.
 Aside from the performers—The Weeknd, Flume, Lorde and The Head and the Heart—"Splash-a-Roo" (a giant slip-n-slide area) and a giant mushroom fountain provide practical ways for concert goers to beat the summer heat.
 Bonnaroo creators also designated a wall surrounding the center of the festival, called "the Graffiti Wall", as a place for street artists to paint.